 Aachen, Berlin, Bremen, Dortmund, Dresden, Düsseldorf, Erfurt, Frankfurt, Freiburg, Hamburg, Hanover, Kiel, Cologne, Leipzig, Magdeburg, Mainz, Mannheim, Munich, Münster, Nuremberg, Potsdam, Stuttgart and Ulm

-Amsterdam, Atlanta, Basel, Bern, Brussels, Budapest, Dubai, Eindhoven, Kent, Copenhagen, Lausanne, London, Madrid, Milan, Moscow, Munsbach/Luxembourg, Paris, Rotterdam, Shanghai, St. Petersburg, Warsaw, Vienna, Zurich
+Amsterdam, Atlanta, Basel, Brussels, Budapest, Dubai, Eindhoven, Kent, Copenhagen, Lausanne, Linz, London, Madrid, Milan, Moscow, Munsbach/Luxembourg, Paris, Prague, Rotterdam, Shanghai, St. Petersburg, Thessaloniki, Warsaw, Vienna, Zurich